xavierina12/Data-Analytics/README.md

 * Microsoft Excel 2019, Python 3.10.2, Jupyter Notebook, R 4.1.3

 ## Skills
-* Data Analysis, Data Visualization in Microsoft Excel, Python (Jupyter Notebook), R
+* Data Analysis and Data Visualization in Microsoft Excel, Python (Jupyter Notebook), R, Machine Learning Algorithms

 ## Contents
 * **Assignments:** The repository contains all the Assignments given by the Edubridge Institute.